TLSenz/Rust-File-Explorer/README.md

 ### Planned Features:
 - **Improved Search:** Optimizing the search functionality.
-- **File Operations:** Adding features such as creating, renaming, and deleting files.

 - **Enhanced User Interface:** Further refinements to the UI.

 ### Contributing: